-Jami Powell started at the Hood in May 2018.
-She is the Hood's first associate curator of Native American art.
+Jami Powell was initially hired in May 2018, as the Hood's first associate curator of Native American art.
+She was promoted to curator of Indigenous art in May 2021.
 Powell, a citizen of the Osage Nation, has a PhD in anthropology from the University of North Carolina at Chapel Hill.
 Prior to working at the Hood she was a faculty lecturer in the American Studies Program at Tufts University.
 She has focused her research on American Indian expressive forms through an interdisciplinary lens.
 She has worked as a research assistant at the Denver Museum of Nature and Science, was a Mellon Fellow at the Peabody Essex Museum, and has published widely, with articles in Museum Anthropology, Journal of Anthropological Research, Museum Management and Curatorship, Museum Magazine, and First American Art Magazine.